-Our San Antonio, TX eye surgeons, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, are highly trained and experienced in performing laser-assisted cataract surgery to restore clear vision.
+Our San Antonio, TX eye surgeons, Dr. Allison Young and Dr. Jana Waters, are highly trained and experienced in performing laser-assisted cataract surgery to restore clear vision.
 Laser cataract surgery utilizes femtosecond light technology to create the necessary incision in the cornea and break up the cataract.
 Once the cataract is removed, a cataract surgery can also become a refractive surgery with the use of specially designed intraocular lenses (IOLs).
 These artificial lenses can replace the natural lens that is removed in order to correct refractive errors, including nearsightedness, farsightedness, and age-related vision loss.
 Reach out to Stone Oak Ophthalmology Center to learn more.

 Patients are typically over the age of 40, in good general health, are free of eye infections, and have a cataract or cataracts that are severely impairing their sight.
 Patients with astigmatism may also qualify for laser cataract surgery, but not all individuals are good candidates, especially those who have undergone LASIK surgery.
 The laser technology used for cataract removal may negatively impact the corneal flap that was created during LASIK.
 Our surgeons will perform a comprehensive eye exam to determine whether laser-assisted cataract surgery is right for you, as well as which type of IOL you will need.